-- Over 75% of illnesses were attributed to Dairy and Fruits. - The credibility intervals for the Dairy and Fruits categories were quite wide, partly due to the small total number of outbreaks (40).
-The credibility intervals overlapped each other, and the intervals for the Fruits category overlapped those for some food categories with much smaller estimated attribution percentages, such as Vegetable Row Crops. - No illnesses were attributed to Other Meat/Poultry, Game, Eggs, Other Seafood, Grains-Beans, Oils-Sugars, Seeded Vegetables or Other Produce.
+- Over 90% of illnesses were attributed to non-meat food categories. - Over 75% of illnesses were attributed to Dairy and Fruits. - The credibility intervals for the Dairy, Fruits, and Vegetable Row Crops categories were quite wide, partly due to the small total number of outbreaks (44).
+The credibility intervals overlapped each other, and the intervals for the Fruits and Vegetable Row Crops categories overlapped those for some food categories with much smaller estimated attribution percentages, such as Sprouts. - No illnesses were attributed to Other Meat/Poultry, Game, Eggs, Other Seafood, Grains-Beans, Oils-Sugars, Seeded Vegetables or Other Produce.

-Figure 5: Estimated percentage of foodborne Campylobacter illnesses (with 90% credibility intervals) for 2017, in descending order, attributed to each of 16 food categories, based on multi-year outbreak data,† United States.
+Figure 5: Estimated percentage of foodborne Campylobacter illnesses (with 90% credibility intervals) for 2018, in descending order, attributed to each of 16 food categories, based on multi-year outbreak data,† United States.
 Click here to download relevant data.